• Home

 • Being incarcerated

-• The Vocational Rehabilitation program spent funds to help a Veteran, who later drops out of the program “without good reason”
+• The Veteran Rehabilitation program spent funds to help a Veteran, who later drops out of the program “without good reason”

 • Those receiving a VA income-based pension who fail to report a change in income